evnchw/evnchw.github.io/_pages/about.md

 ## Other

-I am a lifelong classically trained musician (classical and jazz pianist) and so you may also find some quant-music explorations here.
+I am a lifelong classically trained musician (classical and jazz pianist) and so you may also find quant-music explorations here.

 **Disclaimer**: The views expressed on this personal website are mine and do not necessarily reflect the official policy or position of any institutions I am affiliated with or have been affiliated with.
 {: .notice}